 A hospital can be considered when they offer each of the designated ten steps to help encourage successful breastfeeding.
 Not only that, but accreditation is fairly rigorous.
 You can be certain that the hospital and all staff members have gone through extensive training to ensure that they uphold the most up-to-date information on maternity care and infant feeding to share with moms and families.

 A hospital that has received the accreditation means that they meet the ten steps required to help promote successful breastfeeding and mother-baby bonding.
 Here are some of the things the hospital has to offer and some of the benefits of a baby-friendly hospital.

 - Education is offered to families to help families make informed decisions about feeding their baby.

 - Lactation support is offered right after birth and well after the mom and baby’s hospital stay.

 - Staff is always available to answer your questions about baby and breastfeeding right from the start.

 - You can have your baby assessed for any potential feeding issues from day one to help promote a better chance of breastfeeding success when you get home.

 If you know you want to breastfeed your baby, and you want to give birth in a hospital that provides support and encourages early bonding between mom and baby, then you may be interested in giving birth at a baby-friendly hospital.
 The great news is that there are now over 500 different breastfeeding facilities in the US, so there’s a good chance there is one close to you.

 You can find one by searching on the Baby Friendly USA website and searching based on your zip code.
-More hospitals are seeking out accreditation.
-This means that baby friendly facilities are going to be popping up throughout the country as the years go on.
+More hospitals are seeking accreditation.
+This means that baby friendly facilities will be popping up throughout the country as the years go on.